Capital City: Tirana

 For a long time, Albania has been under a communist regime and was one of the poorest European countries.
 In the last decades, however, Albania’s economy has been growing at a steady rate and the country now has an upper-middle-class economy.
 Albania is a candidate state to join the European Union and has been in negotiations since its application in April 2009.

-The most in-demand jobs in recent years are call centre operators, specialists in the apparel and footwear industry, mining and construction workers, waiters and bartenders, drivers, etc. The demand for highly qualified professionals in Albania is low.
+Expats moving to Albania can find job opportunities as call centre operators, specialists in the apparel and footwear industry, mining and construction workers, waiters, bartenders, and drivers, as these are the most in-demand professions in recent years.
+The demand for highly qualified professionals in Albania is low.
 This is not surprising, keeping in mind that the most developed industries in the country include natural resources, manufacturing, and retail.
+The highest-paying jobs are sales professionals, engineers and technicians, construction and labour workers, education and university professionals, and IT specialists.

 Transportation in Albania